Sim Shagaya: Early career

 Prior to the establishment of DealDey and Konga.com, Sim worked as a banker in South Africa under Rand Merchant Bank.
 He later moved to Nigeria where he became Google's head for Africa and went on to found a Lagos-based billboard advertising business called E-Motion in November 2005.
 Sim sits on the Economic Advisory Council of Plateau State, Nigeria.
-He cites Hakeem Belo-Osagie as the "biggest impact" in his career.